 Its hard to find a disappointed buyer of the FlexTube 300P and it’s not by luck.
 Their FlexTube series, both non-GoTo and GoTo are hit buys for value and performance.
 Its fast optics mean it will greatly benefit from a high-quality Barlow lens, and the stunning views will have you planning stargazing parties every weekend!

 Features & Benefits

-The collapsible tube of the FlexTube 300P is a very convenient feature that allows for a more compact scope for transportation and storage.
+The collapsible tube of the FlexTube 300P is a very convenient feature that allows for a more compact telescope for transportation and storage.
 Fully extended, the struts and tubes provide a total length of 55”.
 Retracted, the tube collapses down to 36” which saves over a foot of space.
-You’ll appreciate this feature when you plan to haul it in the car, and 36” is much easier to work with than 55”.
+I think you’ll appreciate this feature when you plan to haul it in the car, and 36” is much easier to work with than 55”.

 When retracted, the two tube assemblies are stacked together.
 To extend it, you loosen the clamps and pull out the upper tube to its full height where the three sliding metal struts are exposed.
 Lock down the clamps and everything is secure.

-Even though the large 12” Dob doesn’t have a cooling fan, it has an open optical assembly, and to get best performance, you should get it set up half an hour before use so it has time to adjust.
+Even though the large 12” Dob doesn’t have a cooling fan, it has an open optical assembly, and I think to get the best performance, you should get it set up half an hour before use so it has time to adjust.

 Like a true Dobsonian, it has a very heavy base with Alt-azimuth movement – easy and simple.
 Like a Dob mount, it has a laminate-covered melamine base.
 It’s not weatherproof, and this is usually the source of very rare complaints.
 But, the good thing is a base can always be rebuilt and replaced.